Vinladar/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-## Create a new dataset that is equal to the original dataset but with the missing data filled in
+## Create a new dataset that is equal to the original dataset but with the missing data filled in.
+Check the original data set and find all the NAs, then replace them with the average steps by interval

 ```r
 imputed_data <- transform(data, steps = ifelse(is.na(data$steps), interval_steps$Average_Steps, data$steps))
 ```

 ## Total number of steps taken and the imputed data set.

 ```r